relo-san/dinCachePlugin/README.md

 dinCachePlugin for Symfony 1.3/1.4
 ==================================

-For russian doc's (primary) - see README-ru.md
+For doc's in russian (primary) - see README-ru.md

 Documentation in english coming soon...